sadeemAhmed/Design-Arthritis-of-Robot-Legs/README.md

 7. **Add "Logo Screen" and "Lighting" Folders**:

-    - Create a folder named `logo screen` that contains an `RS camera`.
+    - Create a folder named `Logo Screen` to organize elements related to scene capturing and setup.
+Inside this folder, add an `RS Camera` to manage camera settings and viewpoints effectively.
-    - Create a folder named `lighting` that contains an `RS dome light`.
+    - Create a folder named `Lighting` to organize lighting elements within the scene.
+Inside this folder, add an `RS Dome Light` to ensure proper illumination and ambiance.

 8. **Add Null Object in Each Leg**:
     - Add a null object to each leg, labeling them as `Right` and `Left`.